hzeller/rpi-rgb-led-matrix/README.md

 Often, the power cable can't support these very short spikes due to inherent inductance.
 This can results in 'noisy' outputs, with random pixels not behaving as they should.
 On top of that, the quality of the output quickly gets erratic when it drops under 4.5V (I have seen panels that only work stable at 5.5V).
+So having a capacitor close is good.

-To remedy, you should
+So when you connect these boards to a power source, keep the following in mind:
    - Have fairly thick cables connecting the power to the board.
      Plan to not loose more than 50mV from the source to the LED matrix.
      So that would be 50mV / 3.5A = 14 mOhm.
-For both wires, so 7mOhm each
+For both supply wires, so 7mOhm
-     trace.
+     each trace.
      A 1mm² copper cable has about 17.5mOhm/meter, so you'd need a **2.5mm² copper cable per meter and panel**.
 Multiply by meter and number of panels to get the needed cross-section.